 Liwathon is an integrated logistics and investment business headquartered in Tallinn, Estonia.

-Located in Estonia’s Muuga Port, Liwathon E.O.S. is the largest independent oil products terminal operator in the Baltic Sea rim.
+Located in Estonia’s Muuga Port, Liwathon E.O.S. is the largest independent liquid fuels terminal operator in the Baltic Sea rim.
 Today, the company operates four technologically advanced facilities with a total storage capacity of over one million m³.
 Liwathon E.O.S. commenced its operations over 20 years ago, becoming a pioneer in the liquid fuels transportation sector in Estonia.
 Through the years, the company has succeeded in delivering excellent services and setting a benchmark in providing tailored quality solutions.

 Our mission & values